theonetrade/backtest-kit/docs/classes/PersistMeasureUtils.md

 writeMeasureData: (data: MeasureData, bucket: string, key: string) => Promise<void>
 ```

-Writes measure data to disk with atomic file writes.
+Writes a measure entry to the given bucket under the given key.
+Lazily initializes the bucket instance on first access.

 ### removeMeasureData